j-j-williams/CoarseGrained-VortexShedding/README.md

 # Model Selection

 We seek for a reduced-order model (ROM) for cylinder vortex shedding.
-We generate ROMs by using the SINDy method (Brunton et al. (2016a), Rudy et al. (2017)) to find systems of ordinary and partial differential equations to explain the reduced-order dynamics, including the dynamics of the coefficients of lift and drag and the coarse-grained flowfields of velocity and vorticity.
+We generate ROMs by using the SINDy method (Brunton et al. (2016a), Rudy et al. (2017)) to find systems of ordinary and partial differential equations to explain the reduced-order dynamics, including the dynamics of the coefficients of lift and drag and the coarse-grained velocity and vorticity flowfields.

 Test image: